blockbridge/blockbridge-kb/howto/volumes/index.md

 ### Mirrored Volumes

-A **Mirrored Volume** (i.e., RAID1) synchronously replicates data uniformly across devices.
-The contents of the devices are identical.
+A **Mirrored Volume** (i.e., RAID1) synchronously replicates data uniformly across disks.
+The contents of the disks are identical.
 The following table illustrates the distribution of data for a volume with 3 disks:

 | Offset | Disk1 | Disk2 | Disk3 |